Freephone: 0508 650 200

 In his busy position as wind technician and electrician at Meridian’s West Wind Farm in Makara, Wellington, Blair Falconer says distance learning was the best option for him.
 As he works to complete his National Certificate in Electrical Engineering, he shares how he fits in study with his hands- on job.

-From creating engineering drawings to working in cross functional teams and analysing information for review, James Tala says that working towards his Bachelor of Engineering Technology (Mechanical Engineering) has given him confidence in his own ability and a desire to achieve more.
+From creating engineering drawings to working in cross functional teams and analysing information for review, James Tala says that working towards his Bachelor of Engineering Technology (Mechanical Engineering) gave him confidence in his own ability and a desire to achieve more.

 The first student to complete a cross-credit towards a Certificate in Public Relations, through the Public Relations Institute of New Zealand’s APR ( Accreditation in Public Relations) programme, Grace Loftus, says her studies have made her more mindful of how communication should work in an organisation.